Clemson–South Carolina rivalry: Background

 Unlike most major college rivalries, the South Carolina–Clemson rivalry did not start innocently or because of competitive collegiate sports.
 The deep-seated bitterness began between the two schools long before Clemson received its charter and became a college.
 The two institutions were founded eighty-eight years apart: South Carolina College in 1801 and Clemson Agricultural College in 1889.

 South Carolina College was founded in 1801 to unite and promote harmony between the Lowcountry and the Backcountry.
-It closed during the Civil War when its students aided the Southern cause, but the closure gave politicians an opportunity to reorganize it to their liking.
+It closed during the Civil War when its students joined the Confederate Army, but the closure gave politicians an opportunity to reorganize it to their liking.
 The Radical Republicans in charge of state government during Reconstruction opened the school to blacks and women while appropriating generous funds to the university, which caused the white citizens of the state to withdraw their support for the university and view it as a symbol of the worst aspects of Reconstruction.

 The Democrats returned to power in 1877 following their electoral victory over the Radical Republicans and promptly proceeded to close the university.
 Sentiment in the state favored opening an agriculture college, so the university was reorganized as the South Carolina College of Agriculture and Mechanic Arts.
 In 1882, the college was renamed to its antebellum name, South Carolina College, which infuriated the farmers who felt that the politicians had frustrated the will of the people by de-emphasizing agriculture education, even though the school still retained the department of agriculture.
 Clemson, from its beginning, was an all-white male military school.
 The school remained this way until 1955 when it changed to "civilian" status for students and became a coeducational institution.